What Items Make Up a Basic Semiautomatic Welding System

 The operator controls the position of the weld pool and can add filler material as needed.

-See also What is the System for Identifying Welding Electrodes
+See also What Type of Piping System Uses Fusion Welding

 Semi-automatic welding can be used for a variety of applications, including joining metals together for fabrication or repairs.
 It is a versatile process that can be used on many different materials, including steel, aluminum, and stainless steel.